SpaceHead1C/nvim-win/README.md

 Install `GCC` ([TDM](https://jmeubank.github.io/tdm-gcc/download/), [MinGW](https://www.mingw-w64.org/), [Cygwin](https://sourceware.org/cygwin/)) or [Zig](https://ziglang.org/learn/getting-started/).
 This is required for some Neovim plugins.

+Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm).
+This is also required for some Neovim plugins.

 And install some usefull utils for Neovim plugins:

 ```powershell